jrnold/r4ds-exercise-solutions/docs/workflow-basics.md

 </div>

-The variable being printed is `my_varıable`, not `my_variable`: the seventh character is "ı" ("LATIN SMALL LETTER DOTLESS I"), not "i".
+The variable being printed is `my_varıable`, not `my_variable`: the seventh character is "ı" ("[LATIN SMALL LETTER DOTLESS I](https://en.wikipedia.org/wiki/Dotted_and_dotless_I)"), not "i".

-While it wouldn't have helped much in this case, the importance of distinguishing characters in code is reasons why fonts which clearly distinguish similar characters are preferred in programming: especially important are distinguishing between zero (0), Latin small letter O (o), and Latin capital letter O (O); and the numeral one (1), Latin small letter I (i), Latin capital letter I (I), and Latin small letter L (l).
+While it wouldn't have helped much in this case, the importance of distinguishing characters in code is reasons why fonts which clearly distinguish similar characters are preferred in programming.
+It is especially important to distinguish between two sets of similar looking charaters:

+-   the numeral zero (0), the Latin small letter O (o), and the Latin capital letter O (O),
+-   the numeral one (1), the Latin small letter I (i), the Latin capital letter I (I), and Latin small letter L (l).

 In these fonts, zero and the Latin letter O are often distinguished by using a glyph for zero that uses either a dot in the interior or a slash through it.
+Some examples of fonts with dotted or slashed zero glyphs  are Consolas, Deja Vu Sans Mono, Monaco, Menlo, [Source Sans Pro](https://adobe-fonts.github.io/source-sans-pro/), and FiraCode.

-Error messages like `"object '...' not found"` mean exactly what they say.
+Error messages of the form `"object '...' not found"` mean exactly what they say.
 R cannot find an object with that name.
 Unfortunately, the error does not tell you why that object cannot be found, because R does not know the reason that the object does not exist.
-This is usually because you either (1) forgot to define the function (or had an error that prevented it from being defined earlier), (2) didn't load a package with the object, or (3) made a typo in the object's name (either when using it or when you originally defined it).
+The most common scenarios in which I encounter this error message are

+1. I forgot to create the object, or an error prevented the object from being created.

+1. I made a typo in the object's name, either when using it or when I created it (as in the example above), or I forgot what I had originally named it.
+    If you find yourself often writing the wrong name for an object, it is a good indication that the original name was not a good one.

+1. I forgot to load the package that contains the object using `library()`.

 ### Exercise <span class="exercise-number">4.4.2</span> {.unnumbered .exercise}